No products in the cart.

 - A set of wooden blocks with smooth edges and sanded corners

 - Kid-safe, non-toxic paint in any color (check out some of our favs on our green supply list!)

 - Scrab fabrics or materials in a variety of textures

 - A strong super glue (we used Gorilla glue as it’s 100% non-toxic when cured)

 - Optional: An eco-friendly wood wax (we often use kid-safe kind)

 A quick note here to remind you that painting isn’t a necessary step if you want to warp-speed this DIY! 🙂 I love the way it looks and found some benefits, but if you choose to skip the painting steps, you can have this completed in a little less than 10 minutes.

-Step 3: Start painting your blocks!
+Step 2: Start painting the sides of your blocks!
 I chose to use white paint because I like the look, but I think it also allows the experience to be more about texture and feel than color.
-Using a small brush, cover the sides with sensory items in a layer of paint and let dry thoroughly.
+I decided to paint 2 sides of each block (and on opposite sides) leave 2 natural sides, and create 2 textured sides.

-Step 6: You can use a non-toxic, kid-safe wood wax to finish your blocks, or spray them with a clear sealant to waterproof them and ensure paint doesn’t flake off later down the line.
+Step 3: Once the paint has dried, you can use a non-toxic, kid-safe wood wax on the unpainted sides of your blocks, or spray them with a clear sealant to waterproof them and ensure paint doesn’t flake off later down the line.

-Give your blocks a full 24 hours to cure just to be on the safe side, and that’s it – they’re ready to be enjoyed!
+Give your blocks a full 24 hours to dry and 7 days to cure if you’ve added a finish (just to be on the safe side!) and that’s it – they’re ready to be enjoyed!
 It probably goes without saying, but we recommend adult supervision – finding a cozy spot on the floor where your little one can explore these together with you.
 Trust me…you’re not going to want to miss their faces when they realize all these sides have scrumptious textures to discover. 🙂